A paedophile ring at Knox Grammar, one of Sydney's most elite private schools, rocked the nation.

 Detective Sergeant Simon Gillard was one of the lead investigators ... and what he discovered in that school, which today charges fees of $30,600 a year, shocks and sickens him to this day.

-Simon has revealed his challenges with this case and life in the police force in a chilling interview in the May issue of The Australian Women’s Weekly, on sale now.
+Simon has revealed his challenges with this case and life in the police force in a chilling interview in the May issue of The Australian Women’s Weekly.

 “It soon became apparent that these men at Knox were working as a network," Simon recounts.